learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 3. The browser reads this HTML, along with CSS and JavaScript defined in `<script>` or `<link>` tags, to create the DOM _inside the browser_.
 At this point, nothing is displayed on the screen.
-This time when nothing is displayed is _very brief_ so our human eyes never really catch it.
+This time when nothing is displayed is _very brief_ so our human eyes never really catch it
 4. The browser _then_ uses the DOM _object_ to create the rendered page.
 While we often learn that browsers "display HTML" that's not _exactly_ accurate.
    Browsers use the HTML to create a "middleman" that they, _in turn_ use to